Young People's Zone

 Something that Children’s Services must provide you with is a “setting up home allowance” (this used to be called a “Leaving Care Grant”).
 This money is to help you buy all the essentials you need when moving in to your own place (like buying furniture or electrical equipment like a fridge or TV).
 The government recommends that this is at least £2,000.
 Although £2,000 sounds like a lot, it doesn’t go far so think carefully about what you are going to spend it on.
 Your Personal Advisor (PA) should be able to help you to do this.

-In addition, your Pathway Plan (see 'What all those words mean, The Who Cares?
-Trust) must be reviewed every 6 months and should always look at your financial situation and how you are coping with money.
+In addition, your Pathway Plan (see 'What all those words mean, Become) must be reviewed every 6 months and should always look at your financial situation and how you are coping with money.
 The kinds of things that need to be considered are what you spend on:

 - Accommodation and bills